The Free Musics by Jack Wright, Spring Garden Music Editions, Jan. 2017, 316 pages

 and for the Dewey system: 781.36

 The two free musics are free jazz and free improvisation, genres begun in the sixties that continue today under different circumstances.
 The musicians’ approach was originally exploratory free playing, which encouraged the maximum range of sound and feeling.
 In Europe they were and still are accepted genres for career professionals.
 In North America this is only true for free jazz, which maintains the original style as a tradition and a strong jazz-oriented audience.
-Free improvisation on the other hand is often erratic and discontinuous, and is not based on jazz idiom or feeling.
-Although it often attracts free jazz listeners, it is not widely known.
+Free improvisation on the other hand is not based on jazz idiom or feeling and is more open to a wider range of sound.
+It's history is erratic and discontinuous, and although it often attracts free jazz listeners, it is not widely known.